Blog

 Design and Build Quality

-The RB-Y1's design reflects 15+ years of Korean robotics engineering, dating back to the HUBO humanoid that won the DARPA Robotics Challenge.
+The RB-Y1's design reflects over 20 years of Korean robotics engineering, dating back to the HUBO humanoid that won the DARPA Robotics Challenge in 2015.
 The 131kg total weight distributes across three main sections: a 51kg mobile base housing the battery pack and drive system, a 42kg lower body containing the stability control systems, and a 38kg upper body with dual 7-DOF arms.

 Build quality leverages Rainbow's manufacturing expertise in collaborative robots, using the same electric actuators and harmonic drive reducers proven in industrial cobot applications.
 The wheeled base prioritizes smooth floor operation over all-terrain capability, making it ideal for laboratory and factory environments but limiting outdoor applications.